 Once you have decided what you want to make a programme about there are three stages to the interview:

 - Finding the best person/people to answer your questions

 Research is often needed to find the best people to be interviewed.
 Facebook, LinkedIn, known contacts and general research will often lead to the right people.

-Having found them you sometimes need to jolly them along and encourage them to take part in your program.
-Some people need coaxing, other people respond to a bit of pressure.
-But bottom line, no one is obliged to answer your questions or take part in your program (it’s their choice).
+Having found them you sometimes need to jolly them along and encourage them to take part in your programme.
+Some people need coaxing.
+But bottom line, no one is obliged to answer your questions or take part in your programme (it’s their choice).

 Prepare for the interview

 Having done your research, write down a list of say 10 key questions.
 You may not get to ask them all, as one answer may lead you down another line of questioning.

 Do not pretend you know it all.
 If you hear something that is new information that’s relevant to the interview, ask a follow-up question.

 Silence is your friend when it comes to interviewing someone.
 Never be afraid of silence (particularly if you are recording an interview that will be editing before broadcast).